opitzconsulting/jquery-mobile-angular-adapter/README.md

 - src/main/webapp: The production code
 - src/test/webapp: The test code
 - compiled: The result of the javascript compilation
-- compiled/jquery-mobile: The bugfixed version of jquery-mobile.
 - compiled/min: Contains the minified files.

 Build
 --------------------------
-The build is done using maven and requirejs.
+The build is done using maven and node js.

 - `mvn clean package -Pbuild`: This will create a new version of the adapter and put it into `/compiled`.

 The build also creates a standalone library including jquery, jquery-mobile and angular.
 If you want to do something during the initialization of jquery-mobile, use the following callback:
 `window.mobileinit = function() { ... }`

-Please install the latest version of the maven plugin `brew`.
-This project provides a snapshot release in `/localrepo`.

 Running the tests
 -------------------